Kini218/text-to-speech/README.md

-# PDF to MP3 Converter
+# Text to MP3 Converter

 This Python script converts PDF and TXT files into MP3 audio files using Google Text-to-Speech (gTTS).
 The script checks if the specified file exists, ensures that the file extension is either a PDF or TXT file, and checks if the specified language is supported by gTTS.